Tom Scudamore: Retirement

 Scudamore announced his retirement with immediate effect on 17 February 2023 after being unseated at Leicester from Ya Know Yaseff, who is trained by Scudamore's long-term ally David Pipe.
 The incident came shortly after suffering from a concussion in fall two weeks earlier at Chepstow.

 Family

 He became engaged to Charlotte Stucley, daughter of Sir Hugh and Lady Stucley, and the couple married in 2005.
-They had their first daughter, Margot, in September 2006 and their second daughter, Myrtle, in May 2008.
+They had their first daughter in September 2006 and their second in May 2008.

 Charlotte and Tom separated in February 2017.